Executive Order on Advancing American Kidney Health

 Supporting continuous improvement

 As a community we are committed to improving the services we provide.
 We believe that improvement is best driven by medical evidence and a thorough understanding of the real-life practice of donation and transplantation.
-OPOs and transplant centers are inextricably linked and reliant on each other; neither can increase transplants alone.
+OPOs and transplant hospitals are inextricably linked and reliant on each other; neither can increase transplants alone.
 They must work collaboratively and be mutually accountable for increasing transplants.

 UNOS, as the national Organ Procurement and Transplantation Network (OPTN), recently convened an ad hoc committee that identified a number of potential metrics and approaches to improve transplant system effectiveness—combining the efforts of OPOs and transplant hospitals.
 Key themes in the committee’s findings include the need for greater communication, transparency and accountability to foster improved transplant community performance.
 The committee agreed these themes are integral to success for the transplant system as a whole, and may serve as a foundation for future work by the OPTN, other key stakeholders, regulatory bodies or the private sector.